Learning from Oblivion: Predicting Knowledge Overflowed Weights via Retrodiction of Forgetting: Acknowledgements

 \section{Acknowledgements}

-This work was partially supported by the National Research Council of Science \& Technology (NST) grant by the Korea government (MSIT) (No. GTL25041-000, 50\%), partially supported by the NRF grant funded by the Korea government (MSIT) (No. RS-2023-00252391, 25\%), and partially by IITP grant funded by the Korea government (MSIT) (RS-2022-II220124, 25\%)
+This work was partly supported by the National Research Council of Science \& Technology (NST) grant by the Korea government (MSIT)(No. GTL25041-000, 50\%), partly supported by the IITP-ITRC grant funded by the Korea government (MSIT)(IITP-2026-RS-2023-00258649, 25\%), and partly supported by IITP grant funded by the Korea government (MSIT)(IITP-2023-RS-2023-00266615, 25\%).